datum360/Datum360-API-User-Guides/Matthew/CLS360/Class/GET classes.md

 * **page** (query) Skip entries in multiples of `pageSize`. e.g if `pageSize` is 200 and `page` is 2, then 400 records will be skipped and records 400 - 600 will be returned.
 If `pageSize` has not been provided then a default value of 200 will be assumed

-* **version** (query) Which version of the Class Library/Domain to use when returning data.
+* **version** (query) Which version of the class library/domain to use when returning data.
 If no value is provided, then the current version will be used.

 ## Example Request
 ```